patrickaod/KnightsRun/README.md

 ![Information Gradient](documentation/colour/information-grad.jpeg)

 For the internal game UI, I chose to stick with black adding just a white shadow.
-As it more closely matches the enemy assets, and there is the added benefit of highlighting the player assets in an overall drab world.
+As it more closely matches the enemy assets, there is the added benefit of highlighting the player assets in an overall drab world.

 ![Game UI](documentation/colour/Game-UI-colour.jpeg)